Dogs in religion

-Dogs have played a role in the religion, myths, tales, and legends of many cultures.

-Religions, myths, legends, and cultures
+Domestic dogs (Canis familiaris) have held significant and diverse roles in the religions and mythologies of numerous cultures throughout human history.
+In the context of the history of religion, the roles of dogs range from symbolic representations of virtues like loyalty and protection to teachings about purity and ritual practices.
+In Animals and World Religion, animal ethicist Lisa Kemmerer explores the relationship between animals and global religious traditions.
+The work examines how different religions perceive and engage with animals, emphasizing their roles in religious narratives and rituals and highlighting the connection between humans and animals in spiritual contexts.

-In mythology, dogs often serve as pets or as watchdogs.
-Stories of dogs guarding the gates of the underworld recur throughout Indo-European mythologies and may originate from Proto-Indo-European religion.
-Historian Julien d'Huy has suggested three narrative lines related to dogs in mythology.
-One echoes the gatekeeping noted above in Indo-European mythologies—a linkage with the afterlife; a second "related to the union of humans and dogs"; a third relates to the association of dogs with the star Sirius.
-Evidence presented by d'Huy suggests a correlation between the mythological record from cultures and the genetic and fossil record related to dog domestication.
+In mythology, dogs often served in companion and protective roles, such as guarding the gates of the underworld in Indo-European mythologies.
+Historian Julien d'Huy identifies a common set of three narratives about dogs that appear in various religious traditions.
+The first narrative emphasizes a connection to the afterlife, reflecting the gatekeeping role often seen in Indo-European mythologies.
+The second narrative focuses on the bond between humans and dogs, while the third pertains to the association of dogs with the star Sirius.
+Evidence presented by d'Huy suggests an association between the mythological records from various cultures and the genetic and fossil records related to dog domestication.

-Below entries are arranged in alphabetical order.

 Aztec religion

 Dogs had a major religious and symbolic significance to the Aztec peoples of central Mexico.
 Several ancient burial sites for dogs have been discovered in Mexico.
 Xolotl, an Aztec god of death, was depicted as a dog-headed monster.